Board of Directors

 Rich’s passion to be involved in education started with his wife – who is a teacher.
 They share the idea that education should, and will be, a place of inclusion and acceptance.

-A part of ASCA for four years now, Rich remembers his first conference he attended and felt the shared passion for educating students.
+A part of ASCA for five years now, Rich remembers his first conference he attended and felt the shared passion for educating students.
 He knew then, it was where he needed to be, to make a difference.

 Director Edward Tse, Calgary